Mistake #1 — Placing the Wrong Price on Your Property

 Mistake #3 — Failing to “Showcase”

 In spite of how frequently this mistake is addressed and how simple it is to avoid, its prevalence is still widespread.
 When attempting to sell your home to prospective buyers, do not forget to make your home look as pleasant as possible.
-Make necessary repairs.
-Clean.
-Make sure everything functions and looks presentable.
-A poorly kept home in need of repairs will surely lower the selling price of your property and will even turn away some buyers.
+Make necessary repairs, clean and make sure everything functions and looks presentable.
+A poorly kept home in need of repairs will surely lower the selling price of your property and will even turn away prospect buyers.

 Mistake #4 – Trying to “Hard Sell” While Showing

 Buying a house is always an emotional and difficult decision.
 As a result, you should try to allow prospective buyers to comfortably examine your property.
 Don’t try haggling or forcefully selling.
 Instead, be friendly and hospitable.
 A good idea would be to point out any subtle amenities and be receptive to questions.